5 Things You Need Before Driving to Mexico

 See our Vehicle Import Permit page for more detailed information

-Mexpro suggests you use only "A rated" Mexico insurers.
-While there may be some cheaper options available out there, such as buying a minimal coverage policy along the border, it's best to use a trustworthy insurance provider you know will take care of your vehicle and occupants should you need to file a claim.
+Mexpro suggests you use only A-rated Mexico insurers.
+While there may be some cheaper options available, it's best to use a trustworthy insurance provider you can count on to take care of your vehicle and occupants should you need to file a claim.

 A Mexico Tourist card, or FMT, is needed if you plan to visit Mexico for longer than 72 hours or travel outside the free border zone.

 The FMT is only available to holders of U.S. and Canadian passports, in place of a visa.
 It is available at Mexican consulates, border crossings, and tourism offices and is a government form stating the intent of your visit is tourism.

 A Mexico Tourist Visa is required if staying longer than 180 days in Mexico.

 American citizens planning on driving to Mexico should carry a valid driver's license at all times.

 U.S. driver's licenses are recognized in Mexico.
 In addition, your Mexico Insurance policy is invalid if you do not have a valid, non-Mexican, driver's license.